ShobhitPanuily/Asteroid-Racer-Game/README.md

 # Asteroid-Racer-game

-Asteroid Racer is a Python game built with Pyglet.
+Asteroid Racer is a Python game using Pyglet — dodge asteroids, collect points, and beat your high score as difficulty increases.

-Navigate your spaceship through an asteroid field.

-Collect points and avoid collisions.

-The game gets harder as you play.

-Try to beat your high score!